biobakery/kneaddata/readme.md

 For paired end reads, add a second input argument “--input $INPUT2” (with $INPUT2 replaced with the second input file).
 Also please note that more than one reference database can be provided in the same manner by using multiple database options (for example, "--reference-db $DATABASE1 --reference-db $DATABASE2").

-Three types of output files will be created (where $INPUTNAME is the basename of $INPUT):
+Four types of output files will be created (where $INPUTNAME is the basename of $INPUT):

 1. The final file of filtered sequences after trimming
     * `` $OUTPUT_DIR/$INPUTNAME_kneaddata.fastq ``